What is Brand Anatomy – Its 8 Major Elements

 - Diversity and inclusion: A commitment to creating a culture of diversity and inclusivity, and to promoting equality and respect for all individuals.

-Other brand values may include teamwork, collaboration, creativity, passion, and accountability, among others.
-The specific values that a brand chooses to prioritize will depend on its unique identity, mission, and goals, as well as the expectations and values of its target audience.
+Other branding values may include teamwork, collaboration, creativity, passion, and accountability, among others.
+The specific brand values that a brand chooses to prioritize will depend on its unique identity, mission, and goals, as well as the expectations and values of its target customers.

-Brands with an excitement personality are lively, adventurous, and always looking for new experiences.
+Brands with an “excitement” personality are lively, adventurous, and always looking for new life experiences.

 Group 1- Brand Design 1: How To Brand a Youthful, Open, and Happy Business– Coca-Cola, Red Bull, and LEGO

-Brands with elegance are efficient, trustworthy, and understated.
+Brands with “Elegance” are efficient, trustworthy, and understated businesses.

 Group 2- Brand Design 2: How To Brand an Elegant, Feminine Business– Whamisa, Aesop, and Sabe Masson